TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification-HT2020.md

 An _adversarial example_ is an input which, though initially classified correctly by a neural network, is misclassified after a minor, perhaps imperceptible, perturbation.

-In DeepGame, this minor perturbation is set by the parameter `tau`, which imposes an _atomic manipuation_ on each pixel/channel of an input image.
+In DeepGame, this minor perturbation is set by the parameter `tau`, which imposes an _atomic manipulation_ on each pixel/channel of an input image.
 After pre-processing of the image datasets, all pixel values are normalised from [0,255] to [0,1], therefore we set the `tau` value from `(0,1]`.

 To search for adversarial examples, we let the two players work in a _cooperative_ game and utilise the _Monte Carlo tree search_ algorithm.
 From the original image as the root, the game tree expands when the two players proceed in a turn-based way, where Player I chooses a feature of an input to perturb and then Player II determines the atomic manipulations within this chosen feature.